-Throughout the year the options issued in Phoenix Oil and Gas Limited were transferred to High Peak Royalties Limited (formerly Torrens Energy Limited) in conjunction with the takeover.
+Throughout the year the options issued in Phoenix Oil and Gas Limited were transferred to High Peak Royalties Limited in conjunction with the takeover.
 Replacement options were issued to the relevant option holders at different terms and on a 1 for 10 basis.